thisizaro/leetcodeProblems/README.md

 ## 🚀 LeetCode Problems

 This
 This repository contains solutions to various LeetCode problems.
-Each file in this repository corresponds to a specific LeetCode problem, and the solutions are implemented in Python. 🐍
+Each file in this repository corresponds to a specific LeetCode problem, and the solutions are implemented in Python🐍 and Java.
 ## Problem List

 1. [1108.py](1108.py) - Defanging an IP Address